 The EU moved first and furthest.
 REACHRegistration, Evaluation, Authorisation and Restriction of Chemicals — the EU's chemical safety framework.
 Annex XVII lists restricted substances; Annex XIV lists substances requiring authorisation.
 Annex XVII Entry 51, in force since July , restricts DEHP, DBP, BBP and DIBPDiisobutyl phthalate — a lower-volume phthalate used in adhesives, printing inks, and some personal care products.
 Listed as SVHC under REACH alongside DEHP. to a combined maximum of 0.1% by weight in any plasticised material in any consumer article — the EU's class-level phthalate restriction by weight in the plasticised material of any consumer article — not just toys, not just food contact, any article.
 All four are listed as Substances of Very High ConcernUnder EU REACH, substances that meet criteria for carcinogenicity, mutagenicity, reproductive toxicity, persistence, or endocrine disruption.
 SVHC listing triggers authorisation requirements — manufacturers must apply for permission to continue using them. under Annex XIV.

 The US restricts phthalates in children's products only.
-The CPSIAConsumer Product Safety Improvement Act — US 2008 legislation that permanently banned eight phthalates from children's toys and childcare articles at concentrations above 0.1%.
-(2008) permanently bans eight phthalates in children's toys and childcare articles at above 0.1%.
+The CPSIAConsumer Product Safety Improvement Act — US 2008 legislation that, expanded by CPSC final rule in 2017 (82 FR 49938), permanently banned eight phthalates from children's toys and childcare articles at concentrations above 0.1%.
+(2008, expanded 2017) permanently bans eight phthalates in children's toys and childcare articles at above 0.1%.
 No equivalent federal restriction exists for adult consumer products, cosmetics, or food contact materials.
-Six phthalates are listed under California Proposition 65 as known reproductive toxicants.
-The FDAUS Food and Drug Administration does not ban phthalates in cosmetics and does not require disclosure of individual fragrance ingredients — the word 'fragrance' is sufficient.
+The FDAUS Food and Drug Administration US Denied food-contact ban 2022 a 2016 citizen petition from EDF, NRDC, Breast Cancer Prevention Partners and others to revoke food-contact authorisations for 28 ortho-phthalates in May 2022, and overruled subsequent objections in October 2024 (89 FR 86290).
+Phthalates remain authorised in food packaging in the US as of 2026.

 - DEHP/DBP/BBP/DIBP: 0.1% in ALL articles (2020)